|Walsh College Officers

-Bergeron is a Henry Ford Health System trustee and chairs its Audit and Compliance Committee.
+Bergeron is a Henry Ford Health System trustee and chairs its Finance and Planning Committee.
 She is the chair, board of directors, of the Michigan Association of Certified Public Accountants (MICPA).
-Her board memberships include the Detroit Regional Chamber, the Detroit Economic Club, Rose Hill Center, Sun Communities, Inc., and the Troy Chamber of Commerce.
-Bergeron is also a member of the Executive Committee, Michigan Independent Colleges and Universities.
+Her board memberships include the Detroit Regional Chamber, the Detroit Economic Club, and Sun Communities, Inc. Bergeron is also a member of the Executive Committee, Michigan Independent Colleges and Universities.
 A Certified Public Accountant, Bergeron earned the Chartered Global Management Accountant (CGMA) designation from the American Institute of CPAs (AICPA), and is a member of the AICPA Council.

 Elizabeth A. Barnes